Sonic CD: Plot

 At Never Lake, an extraterrestrial body, Little Planet, appears in the last month of every year.
 Sonic's nemesis, Dr. Robotnik, has chained the planet to a mountain and begun transforming it into a giant fortress with his robot army.
 To execute his plan, Robotnik uses the Time Stones, seven diamonds which control the flow of time, hidden in the different zones.
 Sonic ventures to the planet, followed by the besotted Amy Rose, his self-proclaimed girlfriend.
 (Note: In the North American manual, Amy is incorrectly identified as Princess Sally, a character from DIC's Sonic the Hedgehog television series.)
 Robotnik dispatches his newest invention, Metal Sonic, to kidnap Amy at Collision Chaos, luring Sonic into danger.

-After outrunning Metal Sonic in Stardust Speedway and saving Amy, Sonic fights and defeats Robotnik in his lair, Metallic Madness.
+After fighting and outrunning Metal Sonic in Stardust Speedway and saving Amy, Sonic fights and defeats Robotnik in his lair, Metallic Madness.
 Two endings exist, depending on whether or not the player collected the Time Stones or achieved a good future in each level.
 In the good ending, Little Planet thanks Sonic with a shower of stars and leaves Never Lake; in the bad ending, Little Planet still leaves, but Robotnik uses the Time Stones to bring it back and the player is urged to replay the game to achieve the good ending.